 He also concedes that it’s possible that stem cells really do generate new collagen and blood vessels (the key to younger-looking skin).

-Jeunesse’s anti aging line is also based on the science of DNA repair.
-Cells are continually replicating, but as we age that replication process becomes rusty and although we get new skin, it’s not younger-looking skin anymore.
+Jeunesse’s anti-aging line is also based on the science of DNA repair.
+Cells are continually replicating, but as we age that replication process becomes rusty and although we get new skin, it won’t ever look as young as it used to.

-That, according to scientists, is due to damaged DNA, which happens as we age.
+That, according to scientists, is due to damaged DNA, which happens naturally as we age.